IrohXu/GazeAnywhere/README.md

-# ChildGaze: Social Embodied Intelligence for Gaze Following Understanding of Autism Children
+# AnyGaze: Gaze Target Estimation with Concepts

 ## Installation
 * Create a conda virtual env and activate it.